This post was most recently updated on October 29th, 2021

 Because women still give birth alone and lonely.

 Because young mothers are patronised and ignored.

-Because women are routinely denied basic human rights, like choosing where and how to have their baby.
+Because parents are routinely denied basic human rights, like choosing where and how to have their baby.

 Because physical coercion is wrong.

 Because who’s the boss here – the mother or the health professional?

 Because there isn’t enough staff, money, resources or love to go round.